fashion glossary

 coat

 Overgarments are worn as outerwear to defend against the weather.
 There are numerous lengths and types of coats.
-Duffel coats, trench coats, and great coats are a few popular coat designs.
+Duffel coats, trench coats, and great coats are popular coat designs.

 Cocktail Dress